rongyuhuang/practical-.net-for-financial-markets/doc/ch3.md

 process to further reduce costs.
 ■Note Vilfredo Pareto was an economist who during 1906 created a theory that 20 percent of the population in his country owns 80 percent of the wealth.
-This principle was then followed in various other areas such as quality management, marketing management, and business.C H A P T E R 3 ■ T H E D ATA C O N V E R S I O N E N G I N E 115 This brings an end to the business section, and we will continue the ISIN master example to see how to do data conversion from a technical perspective.
+This principle was then followed in various other areas such as quality management, marketing management, and business.

+This brings an end to the business section, and we will continue the ISIN master example to see how to do data conversion from a technical perspective.
 We will discuss the technical issues encountered in each step so you can understand how the concepts are implemented in real life.